defano/wyldcard/README.md

 `disable`        | Disables a part, menu or menu item causing it to be drawn in a "greyed-out" state; sets the part's `enabled` property to false.
 For example, `disable card button 3` or `disable menuItem "Bold" of menu "Style"`
 `divide`         | Divides a container by a value; `divide x by it` `do`             | Executes a value as if it were a list of statements; `do "put 2+3 into the message window"` or `do the text of field myscript`
 `doMenu`         | Finds a menu item (in the menubar) matching the given argument and performs the action associated with it (behaves as if the user chose the item from the menubar).
 Causes the `doMenu theMenu, theMenuItem` message to be sent to the card.
-Note that HyperCard searches the menu bar from left-to-right (File, Edit, Go, ...), top-to-bottom when looking for a matching menu item.
+Note that WyldCard searches the menu bar from left-to-right (File, Edit, Go, ...), top-to-bottom when looking for a matching menu item.
 The first item matching the given name (case insensitive) is invoked.
 For example, `doMenu "Card Info..."`
 `drag`           | Drags the mouse from one point to another while optionally holding down one or more modifier keys; `drag from "35,70" to "200,180" with shiftKey`
 `enable`         | Enables a part, menu or menu item; sets the part's `enabled` property to true.
 For example, `enable menu "Objects"`.
 `edit script`    | Displays the script editor of the given part.
 For example, `edit script of button id 3` or `edit the script of this card`.